 Linen doors (free because my sweet parents got them for me).

 Salvage doors under stairs.
-These were found in the basement of another project.
+I found these in the basement of another project.

 Scrap wood for corner shelves that I had in my hoarding shed.